 $41,410,568

-The title of the film, Pale Rider, is a reference to one of the Four Horsemen of the Apocalypse, with the pale rider representing Death.
+The film's title refers to Death, one of the Four Horsemen of the Apocalypse, setting a haunting tone for the narrative.

-However, the film was tough on Eastwood as he suffered a dislocated shoulder when his horse fell through thin ice.
+Production on the film was not without challenges—Eastwood himself suffered a dislocated shoulder when his horse fell through thin ice during filming.

 DramaHistory